 Tommy is also survived by his step-children, William Albrittan and Victoria Bowie, his grandchildren Anthony (AJ) Hutchins, Conner, and Caleb Danielson and Haisley Richards, his nephews Logan Miller, J Snyder, Grady, and Rory Donnelly, Liam Kearney, and his nieces Brandi and Rozalyn Cooper, Regan and Charlotte Miller and Miranda and Aurora Short.

-In his obituary, it was noted that Tommy would have wanted those struggling with mental illness and dependence issues to never give up hope!
+In his original obituary, it notes that Tommy would have wanted those struggling with mental illness and dependence issues to never give up hope.
 Find a sponsor and seek treatment.

 “In memory of my brother, my first friend,” Tommy’s sister Amie wrote.
 “There is a spot in my heart that will never belong to anyone but you.”